AGRICULTURE

 Information regarding the background on the ALIC Legal Guide, including Working Group meeting summaries and documentation is provided here.

-More information on the background, scope and Working Group of the UNIDROIT/FAO/IFAD LSAE project is provided here.
+More information on the background, scope and composition of the Working Group of the UNIDROIT/FAO/IFAD LSAE project is provided here.

 The Cape Town Convention together with its various Protocols is designed to bring significant economic benefits to countries at all stages of economic development.
 In developing countries, the Cape Town Convention lowers the cost of finance for mobile equipment that has previously been unavailable or available only at a relatively high cost.